 Best Practices for 301 Redirects

 301 redirects are incredibly useful.
-But it’s important to make sure you’re getting the most from them.
+But it’s essential to make sure you’re getting the most from them.
 They’re powerful tools, but Google makes sure they aren’t without their limits.
 As with most of Google’s rules, you shouldn’t try to abuse the powers given to you.

 While there’s no limit to the amount of 301s you can use for your entire website, you shouldn’t chain 301s together on a single page.
 Best practices demand that you should have no more than 2 or 3 for a single page.
 The video suggests Google won’t look at pages that have more, making that a lot of SEO work gone to waste.

 It’s important to note that you may see a slight drop in rankings from using 301 redirects, but your link power is mostly preserved.
-It’s a far worse alternative to not use 301s to redirect your users.
+It’s a far worse alternative not to use 301s to redirect your users.

-Which would you rather—lose a bit of web traffic?
+Which would you rather lose a bit of web traffic?
 Or lose all of it?

 How Does Google Treat 301 Redirects?

 Using 301 redirect best practices with SEO in mind ensures that your pages are in the best condition possible.
 Because when you use a URL redirect 301 technique, Google ceases to acknowledge your old page.
-So you should make sure you’re absolutely finished with it.
+So you should make sure you’re finished with it.

 Which brings us to our final section…